dryruby/ebnf/examples/ebnf-ll1-parser/README.md

 This example uses the EBNF grammar from {file:/etc/ebnf.ebnf} to generate {file:meta}, which include the resulting `BRANCH`, `FIRST`, `FOLLOW`, `TERMINALS` and `PASS` tables, used by {file:parser} to implement a parser for the grammar.

 The first step is defining regular expressions for terminals used within the grammar.
 The table generation process in {EBNF::LL1#build_tables} is not yet capable of automatically generating regular expressions for terminal productions, so they must be defined by hand.
-For the EBNF grammar, this is done in {file:terminals}.
+For the EBNF grammar, this is done in {EBNF::Terminals}.

 The {file:parser} is implemented using the {EBNFLL1Parser} class, which includes {EBNF::LL1::Parser} and {EBNFParserMeta}.